pvdmeulen/blog-gallery/content/posts/12nov2025/index.md

 However, a good photographer needs to understand light.
 To me, right now, this is the hardest part of photography.
 Most of my experience has been in fairly forgiving natural light, requiring little thought on my part about the lighting conditions.
 So&mdash;I need practice!

-- Photos with better light?

 #### Composition
 This is a close second (or maybe a joint first with lighting) in terms of difficulty to me.
 It is a reflection of what I see, what I find interesting about the scene, and my ‘photographer’s eye’ needs developed.
-When I’m travelling, I quite easily fall into the trap of taking photos of monuments or places the same way many other tourists do: straight on, no frills, just a way to document that ‘yes, I was here.’
+When I’m travelling, I quite easily fall into the trap of taking photos the same way many other tourists do: straight on, no frills, just a way to document that ‘yes, I was here.’

-- Examples of bad photos?
+{{< ps-gallery folder="/bad/" >}}

 Again, I feel like I should be thinking more like a painter or perhaps a cinematographer.
 For example, is there a natural background, focus point, and foreground to the scene?
 Can I make it more interesting by changing my angle, height, or focal length?
 Is my subject actually interesting in the first place?
 Does the photo ask questions of the viewer?
 Sometimes it’s better to leave certain details out of the frame!

-- Examples of good photos?
+{{< ps-gallery folder="/good/" >}}

+I recently bought Michael Freeman's _The Photographer's Eye (Definitive Edition)_ (the 2025 edition) which has been a great resource so far.

 #### Experiment
 For me, to learn, it doesn’t _really_ matter whether you shoot in manual, aperture priority, or shutter priority mode, as long as you try changing at least _one_ setting to get different results.
 Get to know your camera, and get a feel for the way ISO, aperture, and shutter speed affect the final result.
 Experiment with different focal lengths if you have them (for example with a zoom lens, or multiple prime lenses).
-I've done a fair bit of this already:

-- Examples of different settings?

 In 2026, I'd like to get better at visualising the photo I want _before_ I dial in my settings.
 Another thing I'd love to practice is flash photography and portraits.

 #### Editing